revou-fsse-3/module-1-yosephat-assigment/README.md

 ![yosephat photo](assets/WhatsApp%20Image%202023-10-10%20at%2016.24.56.jpeg)

 Iam an expirienced for almost 3 years as `Mechanical Engineer`, my main focus is on sparepart replacement and mechanical configuration.Im now currently working in paper and forestry industry, and now , im starting a new journey to Learn about `software Engineering` field in __RevoU__ bootcamp Academy.
+* __how i end up here__ :
+<div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/XEoiOVs9mUIcUpxIKR" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/space-robots-nft-rababa-XEoiOVs9mUIcUpxIKR">via GIPHY</a></p>
+starting from working project with overseas vendor, installing a new software integrated machine, i was blown away with the complexity of the installation. from there i start noticing engineering in different prespective, that machine in near future cannot operate just by transfering energy from one motion to become another motion anymore<br>
+`the future` is about how to build an integrated system that can works with machine part dynamicaly to increase output rate, seeing this if i only look and dont improve i will be left behind technology, thats why im here

 ## My links :rocket:
 * find me On :